 Ashwagandha improves catecholamines, oxidative damage and physiological abnormalities that have been observed in studies of Parkinson's disease in mice.

-The Ashwagandha extract improved behavior, anatomical and biochemical malformations in mice with Parkinson's.
+The Ashwagandha extract improved behaviour, anatomical and biochemical malformations in mice with Parkinson's.

-Ashwagandha has a neuroprotective effect on behavior, biochemical and mitochondrial dysfunction in an animal experiment with Huntington's disease.
+Ashwagandha has a neuroprotective effect on behaviour, biochemical and mitochondrial dysfunction in an animal experiment with Huntington's disease.

 Ashwagandha is effective in schizophrenic patients.